wamp-proto/wamp-proto/spec/basic.md

  * *Dealer*
  * *Broker*

 > This document describes WAMP client-router communication.
-Direct client-client communication is not supported.
+Direct client-client communication is not supported by WAMP.
 Router-to-router communication is subject to router implementation specific definition.
 >

 **Symmetric Messaging**